illyShelly/Udacity-Neighborhood-Map/README.md

 ## Project Overview

-This is the FINAL Project #8 made for Udacity classroom on FEND+React track.
+Last Project #8 made for Udacity classroom on FEND+React track.
 To achieve the requirements - students must develop single page application featuring map of neighborhood with these functionality: highlighted locations, using third party data API about these locations and posibility to browse this content.

 #### From Scratch
 Starting app from scratch in React > link https://github.com/facebook/create-react-app